kyle-paul/Skin-Disease-Detector/README.md

 ### Training model
 #### **Transfer learning with Mobilenet_v2**

+MobileNetV2 is a neural network architecture that is designed for efficient image classification on mobile devices.
+It is based on an inverted residual structure, where the input and output of each block are thin bottleneck layers, and the intermediate layer is expanded with depthwise convolutions.
+This reduces the computational cost and the number of parameters, while preserving the representational power of the network.
+MobileNetV2 also uses linear bottlenecks, which means that the last layer of each block does not have a non-linearity, to avoid information loss.
+MobileNetV2 can achieve state-of-the-art performance on multiple tasks and benchmarks, as well as across different model sizes.

 | The model base architecture: |
 | -------- |
 | ![Syw81t3Fn](https://github.com/kyle-paul/Skin-Disease-Detector/assets/117391498/95c51fd8-3f3e-4754-b286-eb917e78b564) |